daisukebtw/Terraform-Highly-Available-Webserver/README.md

 ![My Remote Image](https://i.ibb.co/PGRsmhR/aws-tf.png)

-# My AWS Learning Journey
+# AWS and Terraform

-In this repository, I am documenting my journey of learning AWS and the services that I have learned so far.
-Currently, I am familiar with the following services:
+In this repository, I am documenting my journey of learning AWS and Terraform.
+Currently, I have already completed my first project in Terraform, Highly Available Webserver, and also I am familiar with the following AWS services:

 - EC2
 - S3
 - VPC

-I have also started learning Terraform and have already completed my first project, Highly Available Webserver, which is available in this repository.

 ## AWS Services